deepanshs/mrsimulator/docs/user_guide/method/method.rst

 Since only one transition was selected in each SpectralEvent, the expected (and default) behavior is that there is a mixing (transfer) of coherence between those the symmetric triple-quantum and central transitions, forming the desired transition pathway.

-However, when multiple transitions are selected in a SpectralEvent or DelayEvent, you may need to prevent undesired mixing between certain transition in the two adjacent events.
-You can avoid a "TotalMixing" event by inserting MixingEvents with other query types, as described below.
+However, when multiple transition pathways are present in a method, you may need more accurate mixing amplitudes when connecting selected transitions of adjacent events.
+You may also need to prevent undesired mixing of certain transitions between two adjacent events.
+You can avoid a "TotalMixing" event by inserting MixingEvents using RotationQuery objects, as described below.

 Rotation Query
 """"""""""""""